 Students are rewarded for excellent attendance in many different ways.
 Attendance Roll Calls are displayed around school and updated on a half-termly basis.
 Attendance is celebrated in fortnightly College assemblies.
-There is a termly draw for students above 98% attendance.
+There is a half-termly prize draw for students above 98% attendance, with a separate prize draw for students with 100% attendance.
 Students with the most improved attendance rates are also rewarded as a further incentive.
+As part of the 'Attendance Support Plan' system, students will be set personalised attendance targets and will be rewarded for meeting these targets.

 Students secure GIR points if they attend lessons and arrive on time.
-However, under the GIR system students will not earn GIR bonus points if they are absent school.
+However, under the GIR system students will not earn GIR points if they are absent school.
 It is therefore vitally important that students are in school every day to achieve the minimum expectation of 95% GIR points.
+Students with attendance below 90% will not be eligible to participate in any GIR rewards events unless the Headteacher feels the circumstances for their persistent absence were exceptional and unavoidable.